Fried, Frank, Harris, Shriver & Jacobson LLP - True Picture

 How to get into Fried Frank

-Open for 2026 training contract applications on 1 January 2024 and applications close on 30 June 2024.
+Open for 2028 training contract applications on 1 December 2025 and applications close on 22 May 2026.

 Application and trainee profile

-With around 250 applicants for three spots, places are naturally very competitive.
+With around 490 applicants for four spots, places are naturally very competitive.
 Those willing to defy the odds can find the firm's application form on its website.
 It currently contains questions on subjects such as commercial awareness, personal achievements and the potential challenges facing the firm in the next 18 months.
 In addition to this, applicants are also required to complete a Watson Glaser critical reasoning test online.
 The firm currently doesn't offer a vacation scheme, so applicants should take care to make sure their applications are top-notch!

 Interviews

-"The first round of interviews is really there to gauge the applicants’ interest in pursuing a career in law with the firm,” Lehmann explains.
+"The first round of interviews is really there to gauge the applicants’ interest in pursuing a career in law with the firm,” Christmas explains.
 This is followed by a commercial group exercise – “typically a discussion surrounding an aspect of a corporate transaction.”
-The whole process takes “a couple of hours,” Lehmann estimates.
+The whole process takes “a couple of hours,” Christmas estimates.
 Around eight to ten candidates are invited back for a second interview which is conducted by two partners.
 “Specifically, candidates need to be aware that a smaller office environment entails less spoon-feeding and a lot more responsibility than one might have at a larger firm.”

 Fried, Frank, Harris, Shriver & Jacobson LLP